henrik42/solo/README.md

 Clojure.
 CLJS uses the __Google Closure compiler__ [xx].

 Until now `solo.web` uses no client-side scripting.
-All client interaction with the backend is based on HTML-`form` _POST-backs_.
+All client interaction with the backend is based on plain HTML _controls_ and HTML-`form` _POST-backs_.
 While we're introducing client-side scripting we'll re-structure the logic a little:

 * In `src/clj/solo/web/spa.clj` we publish web-services
   (`/ws/get-current-loggers` and `/ws/set-log-level`) on the
   server-side.
 These will use JSON [JSON] (**TODO:** what about EDN?) as message format.
-That makes it easy to use these web-services from the browser/CLJS.
+That makes it easy to use these web-services from the browser/CLJS/JavaScript.

 * In `src/cljs/solo/spa.cljs` we consume/use these web-services on the
   client-side.
-We'll use CLJS to (1) retrieve the loggers via `/ws/get-current-loggers`, (2) do the filtering/sorting and (3) render the data to the DOM.
+We'll use CLJS to (1) retrieve the loggers via `/ws/get-current-loggers`, (2) do filtering/sorting and (3) render the data to the DOM.
 For mutation we'll (4) call `/ws/set-log-level`.

 So we move most of the MVC-logic away from the server and put it into